TheInfamousToTo/plex-suggester/README.md

 **Version 1.6.0**

 A modern Flask app that connects to your Plex server and suggests a random unwatched movie, TV show, anime, or other video from your Plex library.
-Features a sleek, responsive Plex-themed UI with modern glass morphism design, interactive elements, **secure JWT-based authentication**, and **Movie Match functionality** for group viewing decisions.
+Features a sleek, responsive Plex-themed UI with modern glass morphism design, interactive elements, **secure JWT-based authentication**, and **Plex Match functionality** for group viewing decisions.

 ---

 ## 🚀 What's New in v1.6.0

-- **Movie Match Feature:**
+- **Plex Match Feature:**
   Tinder-style movie matching for group viewing decisions with real-time collaboration.
 - **Group Swiping:**
   Create or join match rooms with friends and family to find movies everyone wants to watch.